aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It’s about time I got out of that cookie.
+> 🥠 The greatest danger could be your stupidity.

 ### Let's play! 🎮